chriscb949290-code/InfinityUSD/README.md

 This repository documentation is not an independent security audit.

+Users should independently review the verified contract source and conduct appropriate due diligence before interacting with the token.

 ---

 ## Verification

-The deployed contract source should be verified on TRONSCAN using the exact source code and compiler configuration used for deployment.
+The deployed INFINITY USD contract source should be verified on TRONSCAN using the exact source code and compiler configuration used for deployment.

 Verification allows users to inspect the published source corresponding to the deployed bytecode.

+Contract verification does not by itself constitute an endorsement, investment recommendation, or guarantee of security.

 ---

 ## TRON Ecosystem

-The token is designed to use the TRC-20 interface on TRON.
+INFINITY USD is designed to use the TRC-20 interface on TRON.

-Compatibility with wallets, explorers, decentralized exchanges, and other applications depends on each platform's individual support and listing/verification procedures.
+Compatibility with wallets, explorers, decentralized exchanges, and other applications depends on each platform's individual support and listing or verification procedures.

-A token contract being deployed on TRON does not automatically guarantee listing or visibility on every wallet, exchange, or application.
+Deployment of a token on TRON does not automatically guarantee listing, liquidity, or visibility on every wallet, exchange, or application.

 ---